kniec/aws-neuropointillist-workshop/content/04-permutationtesting/01-firstpart.md

 ```
 library(nlme)

-#This makes it easy to test the function (run these):
+#The code here makes it easy to test the function (uncomment and run
+#these lines, and then you can run what is inside the function):
+#
 #load('nlmemodel/debug.Rdata')
 #attach(designmat)
 #v <- 1e5